giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 I study how social institutions and networks affect political participation and conflict.
 My current work focuses on the politics of ethnic and linguistic boundaries in modern states and the dynamics of social influence during and after violence.
 I also work on the political economy of development.

-I am interested in the combination of econometric tools, data science, archival fieldwork, and experiments for measurement and theory testing.
+I am interested in combining econometric tools, data science, archival fieldwork, and experiments for measurement and theory testing.

 My research is published or forthcoming at the *American Journal of Political Science* and *Comparative Political Studies* and has been funded by {{< staticref "https://www.wider.unu.edu/" "newtab" >}}UNU-WIDER{{< /staticref >}}, the {{< staticref "https://theihs.org/" "newtab" >}}Institute for Humane Studies{{< /staticref >}}, and other institutions.